The automatic migration to Forge is tentatively scheduled to begin on June 15, 2026. You have the option to do either of the following:

 New JQL Filter Syntax

 Some JQL filters will require updated syntax after transitioning to Forge.
 Existing saved filters that use the old syntax, such as links and bookmarks, will no longer work.
+To easily locate any broken filters, you can use the Broken JQL Filter Finder.

 Once your instance is on Forge, please update your filters to use the new syntax as soon as possible.